wacncontent/CustomizeTool/removeCommentOutput2/includes/iot-hub-c2d-cloud-csharp.md

         commandMessage.Ack = DeliveryAcknowledgement.Full;

 4. Run the apps by pressing **F5**, and you should see all three application start.
-Select the **SendCloudToDevice** windows and press **Enter**: you should see the message being received by the simulated app, and after a few seconds, the feedback message being received by your **SendCloudToDevice** app.
+Select the **SendCloudToDevice** windows and press **Enter**: you should see the message being received by the simulated app, and after a few seconds, the feedback message being received by your **SendCloudToDevice** application.

     ![][22]